roeibh/weird-branch-names/README.md

 ## Features
 - Variety of Names: From the utterly bizarre to the creatively funny.
 - Real-world Scenarios: Test how different tools handle odd branch names.
-- Community Contributions: Submit your own weird branch names and see them featured!

 ## Getting Started
 To get started with the weird branch names, clone this repository: